 - Prototypes will be produced and subjected to initial type testing.
 Where type testing is impractical, for example on bespoke designs, the company can use calculations to serve the same purpose.

 Type testing is used to define Key Control Checks.
 These are monitored within a quality control system, called Factory Production Control (FPC).
 The FPC system also covers

 - competence and training of staff

 - control of non-conforming product & keeping of records

 EN 1090- Part 1: Requirements for conformity assessment of structural components

 EN 1090- Part 2: Technical requirements for steel structures

 EN 1090- Part 3: Technical requirements for aluminium structures

 I work closely with an experienced consultant, Mr. Tony Wishart, and together we have produced procedures to simplify the implementation and to allow certification and ease of use, for small to medium sized companies.
 I am also registered with Steel Construction Certification Scheme Ltd and approved as a registered welding coordinator (RWC) to execution class 4 and below.

-So, if you like simplicity and a no-nonsense approach, please contact me at and I'll ask Tony to provide you with a quotation for EN1090.
+So, if you like simplicity and a no-nonsense approach, please contact me and I'll be happy to provide you with a quotation for EN1090.